 - Facial hair growth

 - Sometimes irritability

 Some women seek to benefit, particularly with orgasming with the use of clitoral creams which contain testosterone and other beneficial ingredients.

 I feel strongly about most patients needing some vaginal estrogen once they are postmenopausal.
 Once estrogen is diminished in the body, even those on hormone therapy to help with their systemic symptoms will notice a change in the vaginal tissue.
 Some may notice more frequent UTIs, others may notice more vaginal infections, but most commonly there may be vaginal pain and irritation associated with intercourse.
 I generally prescribe Estriol vaginally which helps better maintain the integrity of the vaginal tissue.
 I was asked to write an article for the reputable Naturopathic Journal on this very topic, so if interested please follow the link. http://ndnr.com/geriatrics/urinary-tract-infections-uti-in-female-geriatric-patients/

 - It is ideal for women in their 30s and 40s to be in good hormonal balance and health for many reasons, but this can ease the inevitable transition into menopause when that time comes.

-- Testing can bring more objective information to the table, when combined with your current symptoms, helps make prescribing hormones a little more specific.
+- Testing can bring more objective information to the table and, when combined with your current symptoms, helps make prescribing hormones a little more specific.

 - Women must continue to seek empowerment and self-awareness to find balance in their lives.
 As women, it is much easier to take good care of everyone else and ignore symptoms (self) until you can no longer.
-This takes much longer to straighten out your path then being proactive and in tune.
+This takes much longer to straighten out your path than to be proactive and in tune.